A Note on Piecewise Affine Decision Rules for Robust, Stochastic, and Data-Driven Optimization: Efficient Cut Separation

 \begin{assumption}[Permutation Invariance of Embedded Support] \, \begin{enumerate}[label=(\roman*)] \item The embedded support $\UE$ is permutation invariant, that is, $\smat \uevec \in \UE$ if $\uevec \in \UE$ and $\smat \in \mathcal{S}$. \item The maximal $l_1$-norm of the first $i$ components of the embedded support $\UE$,

 has non-increasing differences, that is, $\eta(i+1) - \eta(i) \leq \eta(i) - \eta(i-1)$ for all $i \in[\numue-1]$. \end{enumerate} \end{assumption}

 Assumption~\ref{ass:symmetric_Z} implies that the breakpoints are symmetric around the origin as well as uniform across all axes.
 The assumption is relatively benign as the breakpoints are a design choice of the decision maker rather than a characteristic of the problem setting.
 Due to Assumption~\ref{ass:symmetric_Z}, the numbers of breakpoints $\numuef_i$ as well as the breakpoint locations $z_{ij}$ no longer depend on the index $i$, which allows us to drop the index in both quantities to further reduce clutter.
-Assumption~\ref{ass:symmetric_concave}~(i) applies a similar condition as Assumption~\ref{ass:symmetric_Z} to the geometry of the embedded support~$\UE$.
-Additionally, Assumption~\ref{ass:symmetric_concave}~(ii) implies that as we consider additional components of $\uevec$, the incremental growth of its maximum $l_1$-norm over $\UE$ is monotonically non-increasing.
+Assumption~\ref{ass:symmetric_concave}~\ref{ass:symmetric_U} applies a similar condition as Assumption~\ref{ass:symmetric_Z} to the geometry of the embedded support~$\UE$.
+Additionally, Assumption~\ref{ass:symmetric_concave}~\ref{ass:concave} implies that as we consider additional components of $\uevec$, the incremental growth of its maximum $l_1$-norm over $\UE$ is monotonically non-increasing.
 Intuitively, this can be interpreted as a ``diminishing returns'' behavior, where each new component of $\uevec$ contributes less to increasing the maximum norm over $\UE$.
-Compared to Assumption~\ref{ass:symmetric_Z}, Assumption~\ref{ass:symmetric_concave} is more abstract, but we will see that it is satisfied by various prominent uncertainty sets, for example, by ellipsoids, budgets, norm balls, and their intersections.
-Together, both assumptions allow us to dramatically reduce the search space when we determine the maximally violated constraint in~\eqref{eq:subproblem}.
+Note that the condition on $\eta$ in Assumption~\ref{ass:symmetric_concave}~\ref{ass:concave} resembles the notion of submodularity.
+However, submodularity is typically leveraged when minimizing a function, whereas our setting involves maximization over $\eta$ (\emph{cf.}~Lemma~\ref{lem:symmetric_dist} in Appendix~\ref{appendix:proof:thm:symmetric}), and maximizing a submodular function is known to be NP-hard in general.
+Instead, one may intuitively regard the non-increasing differences condition as a discrete version of concavity, which enables efficient maximization over $\eta$.
+In contrast to the permutation invariance property, the non-increasing differences of $\eta$ do not appear to admit a straightforward geometric interpretation.
+However, by Lemma~\ref{lem:rotational_solution} in Appendix~\ref{appendix:proof:thm:symmetric}, Assumption~\ref{ass:symmetric_concave}~\ref{ass:concave} can be verified numerically by solving $\numue$ convex problems of the form $\max_{\uevec\in\UE}\sum_{i'\in[i]}\uescal_{i'}$ for $i\in [\numue]$, which is computationally tractable under the assumed convexity of $\U$.
+Additionally, we will see that Assumption~\ref{ass:symmetric_concave} is satisfied by various prominent uncertainty sets, for example by ellipsoids, budgets, norm balls, and their intersections.
+Together, Assumptions~\ref{ass:symmetric_Z} and~\ref{ass:symmetric_concave} allow us to dramatically reduce the search space when we determine the maximally violated constraint in~\eqref{eq:subproblem}.

 \begin{theorem}[Polynomial-Time Separability] Assume that Assumptions~\ref{ass:symmetric_Z} and~\ref{ass:symmetric_concave} both hold. \begin{enumerate}[label=(\roman*)] \item The separation problem~\eqref{eq:subproblem} can be solved in time $\mathcal{O}(\numue \numuef \log \numue)$. \item If for every $j \in [\numuef]$ there is at most one $i \in [\numue]$ such that $\eta(i) - \eta(i-1) \in [z_{j-1}, z_j)$, then the separation problem~\eqref{eq:subproblem} has a square solution $[z_j \bm{e}, -z_j \bm{e}]$ for some $j \in [\numuef / 2]$. \end{enumerate} \end{theorem}